rigelglen/cordova-plugin-mlkit-translate/README.md

 ##### Example

 ```
-window["MLKitTranslate"].identify("hello",
+window["MLKitTranslate"].identifyLanguage("hello",
         (data)=>console.log("Identified text is",  data),
         (err)=>console.log("Something went wrong with the translation")
 })

-// Identified text is {"code": "en", "displayName": "English"}
+// prints Identified text is {"code": "en", "displayName": "English"}
 ```

 #### getDownloadedModels

-List of models that have been downloaded to the device.
+List of language models that have been downloaded to the device.

 ##### Parameters